coleifer/peewee/docs/peewee/api.rst

             Course,
             Course.students.get_through_model()])

-    When accessed from a model instance, the :py:class:`ManyToManyField` exposes a :py:class:`ModelSelect` representing the set of related objects.
+    When accessed from a model instance, the :class:`ManyToManyField` exposes a :class:`ModelSelect` representing the set of related objects.
     Let's use the interactive shell to see how all this works:

     .. code-block:: pycon